 1. You will get dirty

-2. You will have to share a shower with 100 other people, use portable toilets that might stink
+2. You will have to share a shower with 100 other people, and use portable toilets that might stink

 The most realistic and toughest part of camping is using portable toilets.
 The moment you get in one of those toilets you wish you were home enjoying the luxury of the cleaned and sanitized washroom.

 Most of the campgrounds have a public bathhouse and toilets.
 I suggest you first locate those and only use those.
-I wasn’t aware that there were actual toilets in our campground until I went to take shower the next morning.
+I wasn’t aware that there were actual toilets in our campground until I went to take a shower the next morning.

 I recommend bringing a pair of flip-flops and wear them whenever you take a shower or use one of these public bathrooms.
 Bringing an extra bathroom roll is also advisable.